Advanced Heroquest Dungeon Explorer

 Collect arrows: in the End-Phase you may roll for every projectile fired: ≥ 10 arrow retrieved, ≥7 every other projectile.

-Move equal to the Heroes/Monsters Speed value (not diagonally, not through another model).
+Move as many squares as defined by the Heroes/Monsters Speed attribute (not diagonally, not through another model).

 Run: Move equal to the Speed value + D12 (1 = you stumble and may not move extra squares).
 You may not open or close doors while running